utopia-foss/utopia/doc/usage/eval/uni_and_mv_plots.rst

 Plotting Universes and Multiverses
 ==================================
-Utopia tries to make the plotting of multidimensional data as easy as possible.
+Utopia makes plotting multidimensional data easy.
 This page describes how to create plot functions and configurations for plotting data from individual universes as well as from the multiverse.

 .. contents::